 The biggest tweak we make on these gauges is to go for a slightly heavier 6th string (a .050) to balance the whole set out better—giving you enough fullness on the bottom to complement the .011-.014-.018p top end.

 Sound good?
 Rad.
-Hit the orange button below to add these to your cart.
+Hit the blue button below to add these to your cart.

 For me, this set gives me just enough tension so that I feel like everything’s working right on the trem system.
 It has just enough fight to it at that 25.5 inch scale length, that it really, really works for me.
 And the added slinkiness from having that extra distance of string behind the nut and behind the bridge, really kind of offset the tension of these .011s as well.